ricott1/storgate/README.md

 If this platform gets adopted by the community, it could be useful to define a special resolver for onion addresses, in an analogous way to the Ipfs resolver.

 We would like to see our pull requests accepted and integrated in the main repositories.

+## Installation
+To install the addons, go to `about:debugging` in the tor browser, `load temporary add-on`, select metamask_firefox.zip and storgate_addon.zip.
+You are set to go.